 - If you want the white ink to appear UNDERNEATH the CMYK

 (ie if you are printing a colour that is lighter than the stock on which it’s being printed, and you’re putting a white layer underneath the CMYK to make it stand out)

 The white ink spot colour layer will need to be on top.

 Under the attributes panel, you will need to ensure that everything in the spot color is set to “Overprint Fill” or ("Overprint Stroke" if it's just linework) – this tells the printer that it needs to print the white layer first, then print the CMYK on top.

 - If you want the white ink to appear ON TOP OF the CMYK

 The white ink spot colour layer will also need to be on top, but make sure there are NO Overprint settings on the Spot Color – this tells the printer that it needs to print the CMYK layer first, then print the white ink on top.

-We understand this can be difficult to get your head around at first – so we’ll always double check your artwork first & do a test print before going ahead with the whole run to make sure it’s turning out how it should - & we’ll let you know if anything needs changing.
+We understand this can be difficult to get your head around at first – so we’ll always double check your artwork first and do a test print before going ahead with the whole run to make sure it’s turning out how it should - and we’ll let you know if anything needs changing.